the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-examples.md

 (ch-acknowledgement-examples)=
 ## Different Contributions and their Acknowledgements

 In the previous subchapters, we discussed how we acknowledge our contributors for their work in _The Turing Way_.
-We also described the two records of the contributions, the [Contributors section](https://github.com/alan-turing-institute/the-turing-way#contributors) in the [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file and the [contributors.md](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) file, which are updated regularly to reflect the contribution types and personal highlights of the contributors.
+We also describe the [Contributors section](https://github.com/alan-turing-institute/the-turing-way#contributors) in the [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file and the [contributors.md](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) file as {ref}`Record of Contributions<ch-acknowledgement-record>`, which are updated regularly to reflect the contribution types and personal highlights of the contributors.

 In this subchapter, we will explore the different types of contributions that exist within _The Turing Way_, and describe those with the help of {ref}`personas and pathways<pd-persona-creation>` our contributors may take to make their contributions.
 Furthermore, we describe how each persona will be acknowledged in _The Turing Way_.